Yamaha YZF-R7 0-60 mph in 3.27 seconds

 Yamaha YZF-R7 Dyno Curve

-The new Yamaha YZF-R7 uses the same revised CP2 engine from the Yamaha MT-07.
+The new Yamaha YZF-R7 uses the same but a revised CP2 engine as the Yamaha MT-07.
 So, we have the familiar 689 cc parallel two making a claimed 72 horsepower at the crank.

-At the rear wheel the New R7 makes a very healthy 71 horsepower but typically you will see 67-68 horsepower, but you may get a good one.
+At the rear wheel, the new YZF-R7 produces a very healthy 71 horsepower at 9000 rpm, though typically you will see 67-68 horsepower but you may get a good healthy one.

-71 horsepower may not sound a lot if comparing to competitors or in general but the YZF-R7 is more about torque which is at 47 ft/lb and is a good number for the class.
+71 horsepower may not sound a lot if compared to competitors such as the CBR650R or RS 660, or in general but the YZF-R7 is more about torque which is at 47 ft/lb and is a good number for the class.

 Yamaha YZF-R7 gear acceleration

-Also, consider that the Yamaha R7 has more than enough mid and bottom-end grunt and is a class leader in that department.
+Also, consider that the Yamaha YZF-R7 has more than enough mid and bottom-end grunt to pull higher gearing and is a class up there at the top in class for its in-gear performance.

-Either way, just like the MT-07 the R7’s engine and performance works really well under 100 mph and blasting from one slow corner to the next, or blasting around town with its easily accessible grunt where it is very effective against competitors, even the CBR650R.
+Either way, just like the MT-07, the YZF-R7’s engine and performance work really well under 100 mph and blasting from one slow corner to the next.

 Yamaha YZF-R7 Acceleration and top speed